changshin/phonebook/readme.txt

 ========= How to create MySQL Database ===========

-in terminal
+In terminal
-go to the folder you download, I used it: cd /Users/chang/projects/ng-phone/docs mysql -uroot -p type [your_own_password] create database phonebook
+Go to the folder you downloaded.
+I used it:
+cd /Users/chang/projects/ng-phone/docs

+mysql -uroot -p < phonebook.sql

+or

+mysql -uroot -p
+type [your_own_password]
+create database phonebook